57 degrees north - heading for Gothenburg - Sailing Ship Charter & Travel - Eye of the Wind

 Trip information

-Our Spring cruise under sail begins at the exit of the Kiel Canal, the main maritime transport artery of the entire Baltic Sea region.
-From here, we will take you on an eight-day Varied and relaxing journey.
-From the lake you explore together with our friendly crew the scenic Sailing area of the Bay of Kiel, the Danish archipelago and the Swedish west coast - it is regarded by Scandinavia enthusiasts as a one of the most beautiful sea areas of the Baltic Sea.
-We guarantee plenty of fresh sea air, pleasant "comfort on board" and delicious food from our excellent galley, genuine traditional seamen's craft and Discoveries during shore leave in various harbours along the route.
-The journey ends in the Swedish Northern metropolis Gothenburg.
+Our spring sailing trip begins at the mouth of the Kiel Canal, the maritime artery of the entire Baltic Sea region.
+From here, we take you on an eight-day journey that is both varied and relaxing.
+Together with our friendly crew, you will explore the scenic sailing area of Kiel Bay, the Danish archipelago and the Swedish west coast – considered by Scandinavia enthusiasts to be one of the most beautiful sea areas in the Baltic Sea.
+We guarantee plenty of fresh sea air, pleasant comfort on board and delicious food from our excellent galley, genuine traditional seamanship and discoveries when going ashore at various ports along the route.
+The journey ends in the Swedish northern metropolis of Gothenburg.

 This is where you board